sarahkaarina/embedding_space/README.md

 # embedding_space

-This repository cotains the code, figures, and results from the analysis reported in 'Imaging language: examining embedding interpretability of readily usable large language models' (Crockford, 2025).
+This repository cotains the code, figures, and results from the analysis reported in 'Imaging language: examining embedding explainability of readily usable large language models' (Crockford, 2025).

 # Environment